Don't Trust ChatGPT when Your Question is not in English: A Study of Multilingual Abilities and Types of LLMs: Background

 \section{Background}

-At the heart of the fundamental study of multilingualism, linguists have categorized bilingual (multilingual) speakers into three distinct groups: compound bilinguals, coordinate bilinguals, and subordinate bilinguals~\cite{d1990three}, which is the basic framework of understanding how human engage with different languages.
+Linguists categorize bilingual individuals into three groups: compound, coordinate, and subordinate bilinguals~\cite{d1990three}.
+Figure \ref{fig:biling} illustrates this categorization, showing how individuals with different types of English-French bilingualism might internally represent the concept of ``knife''.

-Compound bilingualism mostly emerges among individuals who learn two languages simultaneously from birth.
-In this case, both languages are equally dominant and integrated, blurring any clear distinction between them and giving the impression of a single unified language.
-Compound bilingualism entails a shared mental representation of lexicons across both languages they acquire.
-Researchers found them more flexible and efficient in cognitive control, which allows them to switch between tasks and languages more quickly and effectively.
-In contrast, coordinate bilinguals maintain separate mental representations for lexicons in each language they learn.
-This separation leads to differences when tasks are performed under different language settings.
+\emph{Compound} bilingualism mostly emerges among individuals who learn two languages simultaneously from birth.
+In this case, both languages are equally dominant and integrated, blurring any clear distinction between them and giving the impression of a single unified language~\cite{moradi2014investigation}.
+Compound bilingualism entails a shared mental representation of lexicons across both languages they acquire, and compound bilinguals are the most flexible in their use of multiple languages, exhibiting the ability to switch between languages without losing consistency in linguistic tasks~\cite{de1991lexical}.

-In contrast to the previous two types, where speakers have unrestricted access to the mental representations of each language, subordinate bilinguals exhibit a more "Translator"-like behaviour.
-When performing tasks in languages other than their dominant one, subordinate bilinguals tend to rely on translating their thoughts into their dominant language.
-This type of bilingualism is characterized by a single lexicon representation that is linked to their dominant language.
-Consequently, any multilingual task-solving necessitates first processing the information in their native language before translating it back into the target language.
-Subordinate bilingualism is frequently observed in individuals who acquire their second language later in life, and it is often accompanied by a constant translation process occurring within their minds.
-As a result, subordinate bilinguals may experience lower proficiency in language production.

-Despite the previous study's demonstration of seemingly consistent multilingual performance in many large language models (LLMs), it remains unclear how proficiency in non-dominant languages, such as Japanese in the case of GPT-3, is acquired within the network.
-Specifically, it is unclear whether the LLMs exhibit a learned representation akin to compound/coordinate bilingualism or rely on translation processes resembling subordinate bilinguals.
-Interestingly, previous observations have revealed semantically similar responses when the same questions are posed in different languages to LLMs, suggesting a behaviour more aligned with subordinate/compound bilingualism.
-Our research aims to unravel the mechanisms underlying the acquisition of multilingual abilities in LLMs and examine the extent of performance variations across different languages.
-Such insights are crucial for ensuring the reliability and accuracy of LLMs in multilingual settings.